Frequently Asked Questions for Elementary School Counselors

 I will make parent contact when a student is unable to regain emotional composure in a reasonable amount of time and/or if I see that he or she may benefit from counseling more often.
 In that case, parents will be consulted and asked to sign consent for ongoing school counseling.

-If you ever have any questions about my visit with your student, please feel absolutely free to let me know.
+If you ever have any questions about my visit with your student, please contact me.

 4. What does confidentiality look like for students in elementary school counseling?